stanley-fork/WFGY/TensionUniverse/EventHorizon/README.md

 - …
 - `Q131_tension_free_energy.md`

 They are grouped by domain.
-A full navigation index with links is provided in Section 10.
+A full navigation index with links is provided below.

 Each file is written so that it can be read on its own, but all of them share the same structure and footer.

-### 3.3 TXT “book” edition and frozen snapshots
+### TXT “book” edition and frozen snapshots

 There is also a TXT “book” edition of the BlackHole collection.
 That TXT file is an exact textual snapshot of **BlackHole v1** and is kept in sync with it.